 If you can feel it in your chest when you’ve overexerted yourself, it could very well be angina.
 You get a squeezing or tightening pain in your chest, which can be dull like indigestion.
 An episode doesn’t last long and is usually better with rest.
 But as a symptom of coronary artery disease, it needs to be diagnosed and treated by your physician.

 Everyone experiences the early warning signs of a heart attack differently.
 You experience pain in varying degrees, or you may experience cardiac arrest as a first symptom.
 The key is to trust your body.
 While you can express your pain or discomfort, make someone aware then call 911.

 This is a short list of many different things that could be causing your breathing difficulties:

 - Fluid around the heart

 What tests will be run by my Advance ER doctor?

+You're likely wondering, "Why do I have shortness of breath?"
 Your physician will immediately treat your breathing problem if you are in distress.
 “After the patient’s breathing is more stable, we will do a complete physical exam including blood pressure, listening to the heart and lungs and checking the abdomen,” says Dr. Peters.
 “After that, we will do a blood test to check for infection and pulmonary function tests to check oxygen levels and more.
 These tests will help us narrow down the cause of your breathing problem.”